pagespeed-pro/async/README.md

 # Async CSS and Script Loader

-A lightweight asynchronous CSS and Javascript loader.
+A lightweight and high performance async CSS and script loader.

 ```javascript
 $async(